 Luxury or necessity?
 Necessity!
 Yes, we are biased, but do you really want to gamble your rental?
 Rental properties come with risks, some of which apply to all properties (weather issues, water damage, leaking roofs, legal liability) and others which only apply to rentals, like accidental or malicious damage by tenants (or their pets) or rent default.
 Even great tenants can face unexpected life events that impact their ability to pay rent or meet their lease obligations, and the right insurance can make a heap of difference financially.

 Good value?
 So, how do you define value?
 If it is peace of mind, then yes.
 If it is avoiding being thousands, sometimes tens of thousands, of dollars out of pocket when the unexpected happens, then absolutely yes.
+Case in point...
+EBM RentCover once paid out $51,416.31 for damage + loss of rent.
+Without insurance, this landlord would have had to foot the bill.
 And if it is having access to strong support when you need to make a claim, then yes again.
 But the real value lies in your choice of insurer and the cover on offer.
 Not all landlord insurance is the same.
 Policies can differ significantly in what they cover, how claims are assessed, and the level of support provided when something goes wrong.
 Landlords should look beyond the price and pay attention to what is actually included: protection for loss of rent, tenant damage (both accidental and malicious), legal liability, and the conditions that apply when a claim is made.
 Just as importantly, consider the insurer’s experience, how clearly the policy is explained, and how responsive and practical their claims support is.
 When the unexpected happens, the right landlord insurance does not just pay a claim, it helps you recover with less stress and fewer surprises.

 Heartache or joy?
 It might be a stretch to say being protected when the unexpected happens at your rental is joyous, but it is certainly a relief.
 Facing big bills for storm damage, water leaks or even an illegal meth lab is certain heartache.
 So is the loss of rent when your tenants cannot pay, will not pay or cannot stay because repairs are underway.
 Landlord insurance will not stop the unexpected, but it can stop it from becoming a financial nightmare.